ibm-cloud-docs/ContinuousDelivery/deploy_button.md

 ## Creating a button {: #create-button}

-To create a Deploy to {{site.data.keyword.Bluemix_notm}} button, copy and modify one of the following snippet templates.
+To create a Deploy to {{site.data.keyword.cloud_notm}} button, copy and modify one of the following snippet templates.
 Specify a Git repository and branch in the URL.

 ### Creating a button in HTML